mwvgroup/Photometric-Classification/README.md

 ## Todo:
 - SNCosmo will raise occasional warning about poor fits, bad S/N, and dropped bands.
-These warnings are currently being ignored, but need to be handled correctly.
+These warnings are currently being logged but otherwise ignored and need to be handled correctly.
+- If a redshift for a supernova is not available, SNCosmo is instructed to fit for the redshift.
+A prior needs to be provided for the redshift.
+- The `num_points_<band>` column in the fit summary tables contain the number of data points ber **observer frame** band.
+We are interested in the number of points in the **rest frame**
 - We are currently fitting data with SNCosmo's builtin 91bg model, but would like to (possibly) use our own custom model.
 This custom model is currently used to simulate SNANA light curves.